rconradharris/rconradharris.github.com/_posts/2012-11-29-a-todo-list-workflow.markdown

 * **FREEFORM:** The TODO list should be a single text file with minimal structure.
   This means that if you have raw data, tracebacks, or anything else, just paste it directly into the TODO list.
-Almost always, this data will be much more useful to you then the short-description that todo-list apps require.
+Almost always, this data will be much more useful to you than the short-description that todo-list apps require.

 * **DAY-CENTRIC:** The list should be broken up into days.
 This allows you to see what you did yesterday at a glance (useful for standups).
 This also